rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

 ##4.
 Installing Glance

-Glance is Openstacks’s Image Manager service.
+Glance is OpenstacksÂ’s Image Manager service.

 Set up a logical volume for Nova to use for creating snapshots and volumes.
 Here you need secondary Hard Disk attached to the server.